-To be eligible for graduation, students majoring in International Business must complete a minimum of 121 credits, achieve a cumulative grade point average of 2.0 or higher, and complete the General Education Requirements of the College.
+To be eligible for graduation, students pursuing an associate of science degree in Chemistry must complete a minimum of 61 credits, achieve a cumulative grade point average of 2.0 or higher, satisfy the College’s residency requirements, and complete the General Education Requirements of the College.
 A minimum grade of 2.0 is required for First Year Seminar and all courses taken as part of Foundations.
 Courses used to complete General Education Requirements may not be taken on a pass/fail basis.

-The General Education Requirements of the college require students to successfully complete First Year Seminar, Foundations, Disciplinary Perspectives, and a Constellation.
-Students who enter the college with 30 credit hours completed will not take a First Year Seminar course and therefore must take an additional 3 credits for graduation.
-Transfer students that are awarded 60 or more credits upon acceptance to York College will not be required to complete a Constellation.
+The General Education Requirements of the college require students to successfully complete a First Year Seminar, Foundations (FCO 103 will be a required co-requisite with FCO 105 for students who have a high school GPA below 3.20), and Disciplinary Perspectives Students who enter the college with 30 credit hours completed will not take a First Year Seminar course and therefore must take an additional 3 credits for graduation.

 In addition, students majoring in the Chemistry, A.S. must earn a minimum 2.0 grade in all major requirements.